faustbrian/intl/docs/timezone.md

----
-title: TimeZone Value Object
-description: Working with timezones using the TimeZone value object in Cline Intl
----

 The `TimeZone` value object provides type-safe handling of timezone identifiers with localized names powered by Symfony Intl.
 It simplifies working with timezones in your Laravel application, especially for user preferences and scheduled tasks.

 ## Creating TimeZone Instances